 “One of the groups studied was made up of adults with neuromuscular diseases.
 Participants in this group who practised gratitude also found felt more positive than controls, they had less negative feeling, they slept better and woke up more refreshed.
 The study covered a period of only a few weeks so the results are impressive.

 “In a more recent, longer, study, researchers at California State University found children, aged 10-14, who had grown up to be grateful experienced many benefits.
 The researchers measured the gratitude levels at the start and end of a 4-year period to establish who were the most grateful.
 Those in the most grateful twenty per cent had a greater sense of meaning, were more satisfied with their lives, were more happy and hopeful and had fewer negative emotions or symptoms of depression.
 For more see http://bit.ly/gratefulteens

 “What all these findings seem to suggest is that cultivating gratitude improves your wellbeing in many ways and that this applies even if you have challenging health conditions.”

 How to do it?

 How to cultivate gratitude?
 Try making a mental or written list daily of what you are grateful for.
 This could include items from today or yesterday or from years ago.
-If you want to take a really long view you could include events that happened before you were born – a favour that made a big difference in the life of a grantparent and, consequently, to you.
+If you want to take a really long view you could include events that happened before you were born – for instance a favour that made a big difference in the life of a grandparent and, consequently, to you.

 In whatever way you’d prefer to do it, try cultivating gratitude in your life and I think you’ll be glad you did it.